microcks/microcks.io/content/documentation/tutorials/first-graphql-mock.md

 ## 3. Basic query of GraphQL API

-It's now the time to import this Postman Collection back in Microcks and see the results!
+It's now time to import this Postman Collection back into Microcks and see the results!
 Go to the **Importers** page in the left navigation menu and choose to **Upload** this file.
 Proceed with care because **this time you need to tick the box** telling Microcks to consider the Collection as a _Secondary Artifact_ like below:

 {{< image src="images/documentation/first-graphql-collection-import.png" alt="image" zoomable="true" >}}